MythicalFlame/NetherReactor/README.md

 # NetherReactor Library
+Allows custom content like armors and items to be added to Minecraft servers in a server-sided way, so that clients don't need to add client side mods (only a resource pack).
 Very experimental and new, lacking many features.
+The current dev branch (0.8.0) is still missing some features/has regressions compared to v0.7.2, which will be fixed before the full launch.

 ## Usage
 Add the release jar as a plugin on your server, and as a dependency for your new plugin (see below for more info).